 Maureen and Mike Mansfield’s values, ideals, and vision for the world are supported by the center’s dialogues, seminars, exchanges and commentary, all of which are designed to create networks among U.S. and international leaders, explore the underlying issues influencing public policy and increase awareness about the nations and peoples of the world, with an emphasis on Asia.
 Established through an endowment from the U.S. Congress, the center has increasingly integrated issues relating to leadership, public service and key global issues into its work.
 The center also serves America’s fighting men and women via a nationally known Defense Critical Language and Culture Program.
 The center is located on the fourth floor of the Maureen and Mike Mansfield Library.

 The new Mansfield Ethics and Public Affairs Program will emphasize the global nature of responsible decision making, the ethical imperatives of leadership and the analytical and related job skills necessary to influence policy on key local and global issues.

 The Mansfield Center has created a sub-focus on the environment in East and Southeast Asia, where students can see the dramatic impact of climate change in a different context from Montana.
 Recent projects include creation of a unique climate change study abroad program in Vietnam, a program to bring Southeast Asian students to Montana to study the environment, and a training exchange for young civil society leaders in Montana and Southeast Asia.
 The center has also taken the lead at UM in developing a comprehensive Vietnamese Affairs Program, one that not only links UM to the vital Association of Southeast Asian Nations region, but opens new doors to students’ study of strategic affairs, the environment and economic development.

 Fully self-funded, the Mansfield Center presents a range of opportunities for donors to make an impact for UM students and for Montana.

-To find out how to support the Mansfield Center, contact Ric Thomas, Vice President of Campaigns and Principal Gifts.
+To find out how to support the Mansfield Center, contact Cindy Williams, Vice President of Development.